-NEW YORK — Although a well-traveled guy or gal might be oozing with sex appeal, a new study finds that they may not be the most committed, or at least morally sound partners.
+NEW YORK — Although a well-traveled guy or gal might be oozing with sex appeal, a recent study finds that they may not be the most committed, or at least morally sound partners.
+In fact, those who travel more may be more prone to cheating.

 With their findings published in the Journal of Personality and Social Psychology, researchers at Columbia University carried out eight separate experiments, making the final conclusion that “broad foreign experiences foster… moral flexibility.”